-The 2017 Osler Epilepsy Scholarship is now open for applications!
+The 2018 Osler Epilepsy Scholarship is now closed for applications.

 To view/print out the application form, click here.